pippinbarr/SNAKISTS/process/candidates.md

 "a person who conforms to accepted behavior or established practices."

 Map out where the Snake is meant to go as a path and if they diverge they die (they need to be a conformist).
+Actually kind of horrible to imagine relative to the apples though?
+Maybe we could just map out a convoluted non-overlapping path that covers the whole space and eventually you'd hit your own tail?
+Could acknowledge anybody who pulls that off?
+How would you indicate the full path?
+Or just the next part of the path?

 ## Copyist